Back to Blog

 We see this every week.
-A page doesn't break.
+A page does not break.
 It just gets smaller.
 No deploy was rolled back, no PagerDuty fired, and the engineer on call never even got pinged.
-The first signal is always the same — someone in growth or sales notices the funnel sliding.
+The first signal is always the same: someone in growth or sales notices the funnel sliding.

 A real degradation we audited:

-- • Time to detection: **~3 days**, after analytics caught up
+• Time to detection: about 3 days, after analytics caught up

 The page still loaded.
 The page still rendered.
-The page just lost ~40% of itself, quietly, with every monitor reporting healthy.
-This is the same shape as the deploy-time DOM drops we covered in [When Your Content Disappears After Deploy](https://datajelly.com/blog/content-disappears-after-deploy-dom-drop) — but slower and harder to spot.
+The page just lost about 40% of itself, quietly, with every monitor reporting healthy.
+This is the same shape as the deploy-time DOM drops we covered in When Your Content Disappears After Deploy - but slower and harder to spot.

-Your app doesn't ship content.
+Your app does not ship content.
 It ships a render pipeline.
 The server returns a shell.
 JavaScript hydrates, fetches data, evaluates feature flags, pulls in third-party scripts, and then assembles the actual page in the browser.
-When any link in that chain partially fails, the page doesn't crash — it shrinks.
+When any link in that chain partially fails, the page does not crash - it shrinks.

 The browser still shows you a hydrated UI because your dev session is cached and your APIs are warm.
 The raw HTML - what bots, AI crawlers, and any cold-start render actually consume - looks like this:

-Same shell shape we break down in [Your Site Loads — But Google Sees Nothing](https://datajelly.com/blog/site-loads-google-sees-nothing) and [Script Shell Pages](https://datajelly.com/blog/script-shell-pages) .
-The difference here is that the failure isn't total — it's partial.
+Same shell shape we break down in Your Site Loads - But Google Sees Nothing and Script Shell Pages.
+The difference here is that the failure is not total - it is partial.
 The shell hydrates most of the page.
 It just drops a few sections.

 Every system you own says the page is fine: